unraid/docs/docs/unraid-os/manual/shares.md

 grows in size over time could end up filling a disk and causing a disk full error.

-IMPORTANT; There is also a Minkmum Free Space setting for cache pools.
+**IMPORTANT**: There is also a Minimum Free Space setting for cache pools.
 This is used to determine when a new file for a User Share with the Use Cache setting having a value of Yes or Prefer should be written to the cache or instead bypass the cache and go directly to the array.
 This needs to be set if you want to avoid filling a cache pool which can cause problems.
-As for this value when used with a User Share hare it should be larger than the largest file you intend to write, and some people like to make it significantly larger.
+As for this value when used with a User Share it should be larger than the largest file you intend to write, and some people like to make it significantly larger.
 You get to this setting by clicking on a pool on the Main tab.